 The other important process Shah discusses is keeping hydrated.
 As much as 80% of the body and 93% of the brain is made up of water, so a drop in hydration levels can lead to things such as dry mouth, headaches, fatigue and seizures.
 “Our bodies work furiously to deal with stress.
 One of the ways to balance your body’s reaction is to drink more water.”
-Make sure you carry around a bottle of water with you and take regular sips, to keep your body hydrated and energised.
+Carry a bottle of water with you and take regular sips, to keep your body hydrated and energised.

-Being constantly connected to the world has become the norm and it can be difficult to break away from items, such as your mobile phone.
+Being constantly connected to the world has become the norm and it can be difficult to break away.
 Shah highlights how people can’t switch off from technology in general; “We need to turn off and give ourselves space to think about what’s going on in our lives, or to simply just relax.”
-Set aside some time each week and make it all about you relaxing, where you can have a technology break to help gather your thoughts and plan out your strategy to help you get out financial difficulties.
+Set aside some time each week to relax - have a technology break to help gather your thoughts and plan out your strategy to help you get out financial difficulties.

 If you do find yourself in the red, the important thing to do is not to panic; the sooner you tackle the problem, the less likely your debt will grow into an uncontrollable amount.
-You could even look for ways to boost your income, such as selling any old gadgets you may have around the home.
-Don’t hesitate to ask for help – there’re plenty of charities and free advisers who can help you create a budget that breaks up your debt into manageable amounts to pay off.
+Don’t hesitate to ask for help – there are plenty of charities and free advisers who can help you create a budget that breaks up your debt into manageable amounts to pay off.
 In the long run, you’ll feel more in control of your finances and mentally better off.